 The LaMancha is a type of dairy goat noted for its apparent lack of, or much reduced external ears.
 The LaMancha goat is medium in size and is also noted for a generally calm, quiet, and gentle temperament.

 The LaMancha goat was developed in the 1930s in Oregon by Eula F. Frey when she crossed some short-eared goats believed to have Spanish blood in them with her outstanding Swiss and Nubian Bucks.
-The LaMancha has excellent dairy temperament, and is an all-around sturdy animal that can withstand a great deal of hardship and still produce.
-Through official testing this breed has established itself in milk production with high butterfat.
+The LaMancha has an excellent dairy temperament and is an all-around sturdy animal that can withstand a great deal of hardship and still produce.
+Through official testing, this breed has established itself in milk production with high butterfat.

 The LaMancha face is straight, with ears being the distinctive breed characteristic.
 A Roman nose, that is typically a characteristic of a Nubian goat, is considered a moderate to serious breed defect of the LaMancha goat.

 The LaMancha goat is typically a good 4H show goat.
 The LaMancha goat comes in just about any color.